saedyousef/EMP-docker/README.md

-# EMP Docker
+# EMP Docker `Simple Docker containers to run a PHP application with minimal configurations.`

----

-## Simple Docker Containers to get running PHP Application running.

 ### Containers
 - PHP